uvaai/ml2/99 Exam/10 Questions/super-secret-hidden-folder/exam.md

 <br/>

-**Question 4.2:** Suppose you have a Decision Tree, which you think might be overfitting, based on the validation score.
+**Question 4.2:** Suppose you have a Decision Tree, which you think might be overfitting based on the validation score.
 Give **3 possible methods** that you could use to change the tree, that will make overfitting less likely.
-Explain for each of the methods why it would work. *Note:* You are only allowed to make changes to the tree or the algorithm; you can not use a completely different model like a Random Forest.
+For each of these methods also explain why they would make overfitting less likely.

+*Note:* You are only allowed to make changes to the tree or the algorithm; you can not use a completely different model like a Random Forest.

 <br/>